Courses

 Harvard Law School offers a broad range of courses, seminars, and independent study opportunities regarding law in East Asia, led by HLS faculty as well as distinguished visiting instructors from around the world.

-Below we have listed courses from the past four years (from the 2021-2022 academic year through the current 2024-2025 academic year).
+Below we have listed courses from the past five years (from the 2021-2022 academic year through the current 2025-2026 academic year).
 Courses are listed in alphabetical order by course title.
 Please use the filters to find courses by instructor and by semester.
-For the most up-to-date information about courses in the current academic year, please consult the HLS Course Catalog (opens in new tab).
+For the most up-to-date information about courses in the current academic year, please consult the HLS Course Catalog.

 Visiting Professors and Lecturers from prior years are listed on our Past Visiting Faculty page.